-WesternU utilizes complaint procedures that provide a prompt, fair and impartial investigation and resolution of discrimination and harassment complaints.
+WesternU utilizes complaint procedures that provide a prompt, thorough, and objective investigation and resolution of discrimination and harassment complaints.
 For further information, including the full policy and the applicable procedures, please contact Dr. Abracosa at the contact information stated above.